 Anlaf Guthfrithsson, The Battle of Brunanburh, and a celebrated Viking Penny

 Anlaf (Olaf) Guthfrithsson is mainly known for his rule of the Dublin Vikings (934-939), his role in the Battle of Brunanburh (937), and also for an iconic silver penny issued in York in about 939-941 (shown below).
+The image is widely used to represent the Vikings, including in the 2025 "Vikings in the North" exhibition at the Yorkshire Museum in York.

-Anlaf Guthfrithsson was the son of Gofraid ua Ímair (Guthfrith) and great-grandson of Ímar (Ivar), making him one of the Uí Ímair.
+Anlaf (Olaf) Guthfrithsson was the son of Gofraid ua Ímair (Guthfrith) and great-grandson of Ímar (Ivar), making him one of the Uí Ímair.
 Olaf succeeded his father as King of Hiberno-Scandinavian (Irish-Viking) Dubliners in 934 and established dominance over the Vikings of Limerick, capturing their king, Amlaíb Cenncairech, in 937.
 That same year he allied with Constantine II of Scotland in an attempt to reclaim the Kingdom of Northumbria which his father had ruled briefly in 927.
 The forces of Olaf and Constantine were defeated by the English led by Æthelstan at the Battle of Brunanburh in 937, after which Anlaf retired to Ireland.

 Following Æthelstan's death in 939, Olaf established himself as king in York, with his brother Blácaire mac Gofraid being left to rule in Dublin.
-Olaf and Æthelstan's successor Eadmund (18 years old at the time) met in 939 at Leicester where they reached agreement on the division of England between them.
-Within a few years, however, Vikings had reoccupied the Five Boroughs of Derby, Leicester, Lincoln, Nottingham and Stamford.
+Olaf and Æthelstan's successor Eadmund (18 years old at the time) met in 939 at Leicester where they reached an agreement on the division of England between them.
+Within a few years, Vikings had reoccupied the Five Boroughs of Derby, Leicester, Lincoln, Nottingham and Stamford.
 Olaf died in 941 and was succeeded in Northumbria by his cousin Olaf Cuaran (Anlaf Sihtricsson).
-At the time of his death, the Irish annals title him "king of Danes" and "king of the Fair Foreigners and the Dark Foreigners"
+At the time of his death, the Irish annals give him the title "king of Danes" and "king of the Fair Foreigners and the Dark Foreigners"

 "Onlaf, uastata ecclesia Sancti Balteri et incensa Tiningaham, mox periit.
 Unde Eboracenses Lindisfarnensem insulam depopulati sunt, et multos occiderunt.
 Filius uero Sihtrici, nomine Onlaf, regnauit super Northanhymrbos."